These policies are for the benefit and safety of all patrons:

 North Carolina laws pertaining to the Disruptive Behavior Policy: GS 14-33 Misdemeanor assaults, batteries and affrays; GS 14-76 Larceny, mutilation, or destruction of public records and papers; GS 14-127 Willful and wanton injury to real property; GS 14-132 Disorderly Conduct in and injuries to public buildings; GS 14-134 Trespass on land after being forbidden; GS 14-190.9 Indecent exposure; GS 14-204.1 Loitering for the purpose of engaging in prostitution offense; GS14-269 Carrying concealed weapons; GS 14-277.1 Communicating threats; GS 14-398 Theft or destruction of property of public libraries, museums, etc.; GS 153A-266 Powers and duties of trustees.

-Randolph County Public Library Board of Trustees, Approved as revised, July 12, 2018; January 10, 2019; April 8, 2021
+Approved as revised, July 12, 2018; January 10, 2019; April 8, 2021; January 12, 2023

-Randolph County Public Library Safe Child Policy
+Randolph County Public Libraries Safe Child Policy

 Randolph Public Library welcomes children of all ages and aims to provide a pleasant, safe environment for children who visit the library.
 Library staff members have many duties to perform in order to serve the citizens of Randolph County.
 They are unable to monitor the behavior or whereabouts of each patron.
 In order to help ensure that a child will have a pleasant and safe experience while visiting the library, any child six (6) years of age or younger must be in the presence of a parent or responsible caretaker 16 years of age or older during their entire stay at the library.
 Any child between the ages of seven and 10 years of age must have a parent or responsible caretaker present in the building during their entire stay at the library.
 No child of any age should be left alone at the library for more than four hours at a time.
 The parent/caretaker is responsible for the behavior of the child in the library.
 Library staff members do not assume responsibility for children in the library.